Morton’s streak ends as Angels beat Rays 5-3

 UP NEXT

-RHP Griffin Channing, one of four pitchers in AL history to have recorded five or more strikeouts in each of his first eight starts, makes his ninth start in Sunday’s series finale against a Rays opener yet to be announced.
+RHP Griffin Channing, one of four pitchers in AL history to have recorded five or more strikeouts in each of his first eight starts, makes his ninth start in Sunday’s series finale against Rays opener Ryne Stanek.
+The Angels will be trying to get back to .500 for the first time since April 15.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports